graphiti-api/graphiti/tutorial.md

 ## <a name="jsorm" href='#jsorm'>JSORM</a>

 There are number of [jsonapi clients](http://jsonapi.org/implementations/) in a variety of languages.
-Here we'll be using [JSORM](https://github.com/jsonapi-suite/jsorm) - an ActiveRecord-style ORM that can be used from Node or the browser.
+Here we'll be using [JSORM](/js/home) - an ActiveRecord-style ORM that can be used from Node or the browser.
 It's been custom-built to work with JSONAPI Suite enhancements.

-This will fetch an employee with id 123. their last 3 positions where the title starts with 'dev', and the departments for those positions.
+This will fetch an employee with id 123, their last 3 positions where the title starts with 'dev', and the departments for those positions.

 We'll use typescript for this example, though we could use vanilla JS just as well.
 First define our models (additional client-side business logic can go in these classes):

 {% highlight typescript %}
-import { JSORMBase, Attr, HasMany, BelongsTo } from "jsorm"
+import { JSORMBase, Model, Attr, HasMany, BelongsTo } from "jsorm"

+@Model()
 class ApplicationRecord extends JSORMBase {
   static baseUrl = "http://localhost:3000"
   static apiNamespace = "/api/v1"
 }

+@Model()
 class Employee extends ApplicationRecord {
   static jsonapiType = "people"